any-docs/css/content/reference/properties/content/index.md

   - The `attr(x)` CSS function retrieves the value of an attribute of the selected element, or the pseudo-element's originating element.
 The value of the element's attribute `x` is an unparsed string representing the attribute name.
 If there is no attribute `x`, an empty string is returned.
 The case sensitivity of the attribute name parameter depends on the document language.

 - alternative text: `/ <string> | <counter>`
   - Alternative text may be specified for an image or any `<content-list>` items, by appending a forward slash and then a string of text or a counter.
 The alternative text is intended for speech output by screen-readers, but may also be displayed in some browsers.
-The {{cssxref("string", "/ &lt;string>")}} or {{cssxref("counter", "/ &lt;counter>")}} data types specify the "alt text" for the element.
+The `/ &lt;string>` or `/ &lt;counter>` data types specify the "alt text" for the element.

 ## Formal definition